 In Sharin N. Elkholy’s essay on Feminism and Race, she describes, “Women of color in the U.S., for example, not only define themselves in a struggle against white men and men of color, but also in resistance to white women.”

+Lorde states that racial and sexual identities should not be a reason for division, but a prompt to listen and understand one another.“We have been socialized to respect fear more than our own needs for language and definition, and while we wait in silence for that final luxury of fearlessness, the weight of that silence will choke us.
 The fact that we are here and I speak these words is an attempt to break that silence and bridge some of those differences between us, for it is not difference which immobilizes us, but silence.
 And there are so many silences to be broken.”

 Sister Outsider by Audre Lorde (1984)

 Edited by Mahitha Mamilla